π How It Works

 Phase 3: Genetic Algorithm Weight Optimisation

-The current signal weights (R27) were GA-optimized.
+The current signal weights (R30) were GA-optimized.
 Key findings from that run:

-- Fewer, better picks β optimized weights identified 56 high-conviction stocks across 14 years versus 67 with hand-tuned weights; tighter selectivity with higher alpha
+- Fewer, higher-conviction picks: the optimized weights identified 56 high-conviction stocks across 14 years, tighter selectivity at higher alpha

 What We've Tried (And Removed)